Suzy Cortez Flashes Her Famous Booty While Adjusting Her Thong Panties In The Mirror

 Suzy posed in front of a mirror with her backside as the focal point.
 She arched her back and placed both of her hands behind her in order to adjust her panties.
 She pushed her posterior out and looked over her shoulder with a seductive expression on her face.

 She wore her long, dark hair parted to the side.
 Her fringe bangs fell over her forehead and she pulled half of her brunette locks back into a messy bun behind her head.
-The rest of her man fell loosely over her shoulder.
+The rest of her mane fell loosely over her shoulder.

 Suzy has amassed more than 2.3 million followers on the social media platform.
 Many of those fans made short work of showing their support for the pic by clicking the like button more than 35,000 times within the two hours after it was uploaded to her account.

 Her admirers also flooded the comments section with over 460 remarks about the snap during that time.

 “God you are perfect,” one follower declared.